 Improving Outcomes for Special Needs Children

-The Mary Bridge Rehabilitation Medicine program treats children with serious, chronic medical conditions ranging from neurologic and development challenges to musculoskeletal issues, including:
+The Mary Bridge Physical Medicine & Rehabilitation program treats children with serious, chronic medical conditions ranging from neurologic and development challenges to musculoskeletal issues, including:

 - Brain or spinal cord injury

 - Complications due to cancer, hemophilia and other diseases

 - Walking issues, or gait disturbances